New Hampshire boasts the oldest legislative chambers still in use by the legislature.

 politics and national freedom, highlighting names much honored in the state, such as Daniel

-don’t miss the imposing statues, including that of President Franklin Pierce.
+dont miss the imposing statues, including that of President Franklin Pierce.
 603-271-2154 Monday - Friday 8 a.m. - 4 p.m.
 Guided tours for ten or more may be arranged in advance.
-The capitol is closed all major holidays.
-Map to the Capitol Building in Concord Have you been to this capitol before?
+The capitol is closed weekends and all major holidays.
+Map to the Capitol Building in Concord This information was updated in August of 2016.
+Have you been to this capitol before?
 What did you think?

 Share your comments with us!
 Oustanding!
 A State Senator gave us a personal tour and we met the